jamesplease/redux-resource/docs/guides/crud-actions.md

 # CRUD Actions

-Resourceful Redux exports Action types to help you create, read, update, and delete resources.
+Redux Resource exports Action types to help you create, read, update, and delete resources.

 ### "Start" and "end" Actions

 CRUD operations are usually asynchronous.
-In Resourceful Redux, these asynchronous CRUD operations are represented as a sequence of two Redux Actions.
+In Redux Resource, these asynchronous CRUD operations are represented as a sequence of two Redux Actions.
 First, there is a "start" action, which updates your store to reflect that the CRUD operation is in a "pending" state.
 This is later followed by an end action,